FraniukasSneideris/Online-Retail-Data-Analytics-Project-with-Python-SQL-and-Power-BI/README.md

 #### Returns & Risk
 - Inactive customers accounted for the highest return rates, but overall returns remained under 10%, indicating relatively healthy customer satisfaction.
+- The Netherlands showed the highest revenue of all the countries.
-- The UK showed both the highest revenue and the highest return value ($537K), likely due to its larger customer base.
+- The UK showed the second highest revenue and the highest return value ($537K), likely due to its larger customer base.

 #### Product & Pricing Trends
 - "Manual" was the top-selling product, with over $2M in revenue.